-Sections 5 and 6.6 of CCSDS 232.0-B-3 have a normative specification of the managed parameters used by the TC Space Data Link Protocol.
+Sections 5 and 6.6 of CCSDS 232.0-B-4 have a normative specification of the managed parameters used by the TC Space Data Link Protocol.
 Annex E of ECSS-E-ST-50-04 had an informative specification, and referred to the parameters as mission configuration parameters.

+Protocol Implementation Conformance Statement

+Annex A of CCSDS 232.0-B-4 has a normative specification of the Protocol Implementation Conformance Statement (PICS) Requirements List (RL) for an implementation fulfilling the standard.
+Instructions for PICS generation are given.
+ECSS-E-ST-50-04 did not include a PICS.

 Bibliography